 Is whole life insurance worth it?

 Given everything we have mentioned until this point, you are probably wondering if whole life insurance is a good investment.
 The short answer is—it is worth it for some people.
-Specifically, whole life insurance can be a good option for high-income individuals who have maxed out their tax-deferred investment accounts, like a 401k or Roth IRA.
+Specifically, whole life insurance can be a good option for high-income individuals who have maxed out their tax-deferred investment accounts, like a 401(k) plan or Roth IRA.
 It can also be beneficial for individuals who have life-long dependents, like children with special needs.

-It is important to remember that just because whole life insurance has an investment component, does not mean it is a great investment strategy.
+It is important to remember that just because whole life insurance has an investment component, it does not mean it is a great investment strategy.
 The IRR on a whole life insurance policy is typically very low compared to other investments because life insurance has additional expenses that other investments do not require.

 Frequently asked questions